Balancing Homeschooling and Work: Strategies for Success

 Not sure where to start?

 Check out job sites that specialise in remote or flexible work.
 Approach your existing employer about flexible part-time or work-from-home opportunities.
 Talk to local businesses and let them know your skills, knowledge.
-So many business owners are happy for work to happen outside of traditional working hours.
+So many business owners are happy for work to happen outside of a traditional 8 hours a day working style.

-Self-directed learning is a wonderful opportunity to empower your children to take control of their education.
-As a bonus, it gives you the space to get some work done!
-This gets easier the older your child gets, but even a youngster can start some moments of independent learning.
+Self-directed learning is a wonderful opportunity to empower your kids to take control of their education and complete some school work while you’re working.
+This gets easier the older your child gets, but even a youngster can start some moments of working independently.
+In fact, this alone is a valuable life lesson for your kids.

 " Independent or self-directed learning is the ability to be responsible for your own learning.
 It's the skill that equips us for lifelong learning.
 Children who are encouraged to explore and learn in a self-directed way develop an innate curiosity and the ability to learn independently.
 This prepares them for the challenges of a rapidly changing world, where they'll need to be flexible and adaptable in order to succeed. "